po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-    * ☝️ How would we know which parameters we can use in our fetch request?
+    * ☝️ How would we know which parameters we can use in the fetch request?

     * 🙋 By reading the API's documentation.